lynndylanhurley/devise_token_auth/README.md

     expiry: (Time.now + DeviseTokenAuth.token_lifespan).to_i
   }

-  # update token, generate updated auth headers for response
+  # generate auth headers for response
   new_auth_header = @user.build_auth_header(token, client_id)

   # update response with the header that will be required by the next request